Muggle2077/mcteleport/README.md

 Teleport you to the Nether.

+If already in the Nether, return you to the original dimension.

+The same as `execute in ... run tp @s ~ ~ ~`.

 ## ![](resourcepack/assets/teleport/textures/item/the_end.png) To the End

 Teleport you to the obsidian platform (to 100, 49, 0) in the End.